dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 𝑀 instantly, with energy flowing outward and inward in rhythm with the speaker's motion.
 At the zone boundary, at 𝑟 ∼ 𝜆, the velocity field changes its character.
 It becomes a signal describing those changes, and this signal, a sound wave, travels outward at the speed of sound 𝑐s.

-To estimate the power carried by this signal—which is the power radiated by the source—start with the power per area, which is energy flux.
+To estimate the power carried by this signal — which is the power radiated by the source — start with the power per area, which is energy flux.
 At the zone boundary, 𝑟 ∼ 𝜆, so

 energy flux = energy density (at 𝑟 ∼ 𝜆)